 The Time Delay

-After the earnings summary, you will face a "Time Delay” before you can begin recalling words again.

-During this delay, you will not have the opportunity to add to your score by recalling words.
+During the delay between categories, you will NOT be able to add to your score by recalling words.

+You will have to maintain focused on the task during the delay.
+A cross will be shown on the center of the screen.
+During some delays, the cross will change into another shape for a brief duration.
+This shape will be either a "circle", "triangle", or "square".

+Pay close attention to the change in shape because, after it disappears, you may be asked what shape you just saw.

+Press the "Z" key if it is a triangle; "V" key if it is a circle; or "M" key if it is a square on your keyboard.
+Respond as quickly as possible.

+If you answer correctly, you will see the message, "correct" and no points will be lost.

+However, if you answer incorrectly, you will see the message “wrong” and LOSE points.
+The number of points lost will be shown next to the score, allowing you to see the total score decreases.

-Please refrain from using your phone,engaging in other activities, or speaking with the experimenter.
-If you have any concerns, you may ask the experimenter for assistance at any time.
+To avoid losing these points, you should refrain from using your phone, engaging in other activities, or speaking with the experimenter during the delay.

 Once the delay has passed, a new category will appear, and you will resume recalling words.

-Pay attention to the Shape during the Time Delay
+Example of Shape Change during the Time Delay

-During the delay, a cross will appear on the screen.

-After a certain period, in a few randomly selected trials, the cross will randomly change into a shape for a brief duration.

-The shape could be a "circle", "triangle", or "square".

 Below is an example of the square shape.

-Answer the question and receive feedback

-Pay close attention to the shape because, after it disappears, you will occisionally be asked what shape you just see.

 Press the "Z" key if it is a triangle; "V" key if it is a circle; or "M" key if it is a square on your keyboard.
 Respond as quickly as possible.

-You will see your total score in the center.
-If you answer correctly, you will receive a "correct" feedback below the total score and no points will be lost.

-Conversely, if you answer incorrectly, you will lose points and receive a "wrong" feedback below the score.
-The number of points lost will be shown next to the score, allowing you to see the total score decreases.

 This check ensures that you stay focused during the time delay, so it won’t appear in every trial.
 Please note that the main goal of the test is to achieve the highest total score within 45 minutes.